 Please also visit this page* for additional information about how to apply for the Anthropology M.A. program.

 - Degree Requirements

-In addition to the requirements of the Graduate School, the following are required:
+In addition to the degree requirements of the Graduate School, the Department of Anthropology requires:

-A. Completion of a minimum of 30 graduate credits, maintaining a 3.0 average;
+- Completion of a minimum of 30 graduate credits;

 Total: 30 credits